 Online is fine, but expect to be busy

-I have taught 4110e twice along with approximately 50 sections of the classroom version of this course.
-Based on experience (and I have a lot :), I am convinced that most students learn just as much online as they would in the classroom.
+I have taught 4110e three times along with approximately 50 sections of the classroom version of this course.
+Based on experience (and I have a lot :), I am convinced that most students learn as much online as they would in the classroom.
 Many online students take our Capstone course after this one, and always seem to have a skill set comparable to their classmates.

 So congratulations!
 You are entering into a learning experience that can be every bit as valuable as our 4-month-long, three day a week, classroom version of 4110, but it only lasts 4 weeks and you don't have to go to class!

-The flip side, of course, is that we will cover a LOT of material very quickly over the next four weeks between June 7 and July 5, and YOU will have to invest a lot of time each week in order to keep up.
-The good news is that I have also taught this course in a 3 week Maymester format and it went fine.
-In fact, I believe that it is actually easier to learn this material by working intensively over a short period instead of sporadically over a much longer period.
+The flip side, of course, is that we will cover a LOT of material very quickly over the next four weeks, and YOU will have to invest a lot of time each week in order to keep up.
+The good news is that I have also taught this course in both the 3 week Maymester format and the 4 week short session you are now entering and everything went well.
+In fact, I believe that it can be easier to learn this material by working intensively over a short period instead of sporadically over a much longer period.

-But all of us, including me, will have to spend a lot of time in June to make this course a success.
+But all of us will have to spend a lot of time in June to make this course a success.
 Here is how it is going to work.

 The assignments for this course are broken into 8 bi-weekly 'modules' which are listed on ELC.

 - Each bi-weekly module contains a group of workbook lessons to be completed and uploaded to your website by the end of the module’s time period.

 - Most modules also include an assigned series of short exercises from freecodecamp.org (FCC) that also should be completed by the end of the module’s time period.

 - Example: Module 1 runs from June 5 through June 8.
 On June 9, I will visit your website to make sure that all assignments are posted and will grade accordingly.

 - Each module’s lessons and FCC exercises count for 3 points.
 The exception is module 8 which is dedicated to the final project.